INHOMOGENEOUS WALL CONSTRUCTIONS

 The best option for determining the U-value of these inhomogeneous constructions is to perform steady-state finite-element computer simulations, either 2-dimensional or 3-dimensional.
 If you are not an expert in such simulations, we can assist you by producing a full simulation report on demand for only USD49.

-The U-value report can be used to show compliance vis-à-vis the building code and/or green building certification requirements.
-The simulations can also be a design tool if you are looking for exploring new products and material configurations.
+The U-value report can be used to show compliance with building codes and/or green building certification requirements.
+The simulations can also be used as a design tool if you are looking for exploring new products and material configurations.